Why does the LandCruiser wheel track vary?

 The OEM final drive housing, differential, electronic locker, and hubs mount to the new JMACX differential without modification.

-While it’s possible to self-install, Ultimate 4×4 Equipment in Perth fitted mine.
-In both instances, an engineering sign off is required once fitted.
+While it’s possible to self-install, Ultimate 4WD in Perth fitted mine and I organised an engineering sign off.

 How much difference does the corrected track make?